ibm-cloud-docs/netezza/security/awsiam-docs.md

 {: #awsiam-docs}

 ## AWS IAM `nziamops` user
 An AWS IAM ops user (`nziamops`) must be created in your AWS account if Cyclops is configured to authenticate by using `nziamops` user.
 This is a fallback mechanism for authentication if the default mechanism does not work.
-Update the IAM credentials of the `nziamops` user using the Cyclops UI.
+Update the IAM credentials of the `nziamops` user by using the Cyclops UI.
 The `nziamops` user executes AWS APIs to fetch IAM user details like the access key ID and MFA device during the authentication process.

 ### IAM role `NzCrossAccountRole` and trust relationship
 Follow the manual instructions to set up the required AWS IAM policies.

-If customer `IAM` users and `NzIAMOps` user are in same AWS account, the policy required:
+If customer `IAM` users and `NzIAMOps` user are in the same AWS account, the policy required:

 ```json
 {